Jeqo-Studios/Gizmo/README.md

   </a>
 </div>

-## What is Bloons?
-Bloons is a Minecraft cosmetic plugin that allows for players to have balloons.

-## Features

 ## What is Gizmo?
 Gizmo is a Minecraft utility plugin that allows for unique utilities.
 Currently Gizmo is capable of custom info screens and screen fade effects through resource pack utilization.